-I learned this from Eckhart Tolle: it’s a matter of training yourself to notice when you’re stuck in a negative thought spiral – becoming an observer of your thoughts, thereby gaining some objectivity – and gently leading yourself out of the loop (again and again, as many times as is necessary).
+I learnt this from Eckhart Tolle: it’s a matter of training yourself to notice when you’re stuck in a negative thought spiral – becoming an observer of your thoughts, thereby gaining some objectivity – and gently leading yourself out of the loop (again and again, as many times as is necessary).

 I also highly recommend reading up on the concept of Nonviolent Communication.
-On the topic of self-care (which has become such a cliche now, I know), I’ve heard several people point out that if someone else talked to us the way we tend to talk to ourselves, it would be considered an abusive relationship!
+On the topic of self-care (which has become such a cliche now, I know), I’ve heard several people point out that if someone else talked to us the way we tend to speak to ourselves, it would be considered an abusive relationship!

 Listen to what you’re saying to yourself and commit to using gentler, more loving language.
 (Again, "be your own mama" – which is even more important if your parents weren’t the warm and fuzzy type.)